Skip to main content

 What this is

 Telivy doesn’t rely on a single CVE feed.
-The platform combines an authoritative vulnerability catalog, scan-time correlation against what’s actually running in your client’s environment, and an exploit-likelihood signal so findings reflect real-world risk, not just whatever has the highest CVSS score on paper.
-Three data sources back every CVE you see in a Telivy report:
+The platform combines an authoritative vulnerability catalog enriched with NVD’s CVSS scoring, scan-time correlation against what’s actually running in your client’s environment, and a multi-signal exploit picture (likelihood, confirmed real-world exploitation, and public exploit code) so findings reflect real-world risk, not just whatever has the highest CVSS score on paper.
+Six data sources back every CVE you see in a Telivy report: Finding details also link out to NVD (nvd.nist.gov) so a partner or auditor can read the public write-up without leaving a citation trail through Telivy.

 Why it matters to MSPs